Airline issues affecting Rochester airport amid peak travel

 He was quick to assure that not every weekend is going to be like the past few days.
 But Murray is anticipating the demand to continue throughout the summer, especially with July 4 coming up.

-It’s also important to remember: you’re entitled to a refund if your flight gets cancelled.
+It’s also important to remember: you’re entitled to a refund if your flight gets canceled.